flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-private-registries.md

 # Terraform Private Registries Integration

-Using Terraform private registries with tofu-controller is exactly as you would used it directly via Terraform.
+Using Terraform private registries with the tofu-controller is exactly as you would use them directly via Terraform.
 For example, you would like to use tofu-controller to deliver code that contains next block:
 ```terraform
 module "vpc" {